Cryptocurrency adoption in India has surged in recent years, and with it, a predictable shadow.

 3. Report Relevant Financial Authorities

-Reporting to these regulators helps flag larger scam networks and can trigger broader investigations into fraudulent schemes.
+Reporting to regulators helps flag larger scam networks.
+It can also trigger broader investigations into fraudulent schemes.

 4. The Exchange Itself